 “I suggest parents make daily life a game of words,” Kostrub says.
 “So when you’re in the car, have your child look out the window for shapes and colors, or point out the colors of fruits and vegetables during a grocery trip.
 This makes it a game for the child, and then they don’t even know they’re learning.”

-“If you take a walk to the park for instance, and you point out plants and animals along the way, when the child encounters those experiences later in a book, they can identify those experiences as they relate to real life,” says Jeanne Siccone, Director of Children’s Literacy at the Literacy Coalition.
+“If you take a walk to the park for instance, and you point out plants and animals along the way, when the child encounters those experiences later in a book, they can identify those experiences as they relate to real life,” says Jeanne Siccone, director of Children’s Literacy at the coalition.
 “It gives them a baseline for comprehension when they open that book.”

-Keep in mind, though, you don’t have to wait until your child is walking or talking to engage them in your daily activities through talk.
+Keep in mind, though, you don’t have to wait until your child is walking or talking to engage them this way.

 3. WHEN TO START ENGAGING?